 What Does Travel Insurance Cover?

 Below is a quick rundown of what can be covered by good travel insurance.
-Check each individual policy to determine what is specifically covered.
+Please note: You’ll need to check each individual policy to determine what is specifically covered.

 — Emergency Medical Expenses